 as the incline became more

+gradual.
 They thought about carrying a

 chair, left in a hunter's camp, but were pretty well loaded already, including Aaron’s medical bag with

-not that that has ever been needed on a NORSA ICE before).
+skin stapler (not that that has ever been needed on a NORSA ICE before).
+Just after reaching the apex, they found the

+turn toward the overlook and its large campsite.
 The hike had taken just over 4 hours and

 there was still about an hour of daylight left.